Atlas7/think-in-react/README.md

 # React Tutorial - Think in React (Pete Hunt's example)

-This is the React comment box example from [the React tutorial](http://facebook.github.io/react/docs/tutorial.html).
+This is the React comment box example from [the official Think-in-React tutorial](https://facebook.github.io/react/docs/thinking-in-react.html).

 ## To use